EDCD/EDDN/schemas/commodity-README.md

 ### Augmentations
 #### horizons flag
-Use the value from the `LoadGame` event.
+You SHOULD add this key/value pair, using the value from the `LoadGame` event.

 #### odyssey flag
-Use the value from the `LoadGame` event.
+You SHOULD add this key/value pair, using the value from the `LoadGame` event.

 ### Using CAPI data
 It is *not* recommended to use CAPI data as the source as it's fraught with